CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/150-endpoint.md

 1. In CluedIn, open the data set that was created in the [previous procedure](#add-ingestion-point), and then select **View instructions**.

-    On the **Ingestion point instructions** pane, find and copy the POST URL that you can use to send data to CluedIn.
+    On the **Ingestion endpoint instructions** pane, find and copy the POST URL that you can use to send data to CluedIn.

     ![ingest-data-4.png](../../assets/images/integration/data-sources/ingest-data-4.png)